-Spain has designed its Golden Visa program in a way that brings many benefits to its investors.
+Spain has designed its Golden Visa program to include many benefits to its investors.
 And while many of these pros are the same ones that other European residence by investment programs also offer, some are unique.

 Europe becomes your playground.
 You will be able to enjoy visa-free travel to all 26 Schengen countries.
 While you won’t be able to legally reside or work there, having these top countries at your fingertips will sure feel liberating.

 Fast processing.
-Spain’s Golden Visa program puts the onus on government officials to process each application in 20 business days, making Spain’s program one of the fastest out there.
-From start to finish, it will take you approximately two to three months to make the investment and get the residence permit.
+The Golden Visa program puts the onus on government officials to process each application in 20 business days, making Spain’s program one of the fastest out there.
+From start to finish, it will take you approximately two to three months to make the investment and get the residence permit in Spain.

-Residence for your entire family.
-All of your dependent children and relatives can be added to the same application and obtain residence in Spain too.
+Residency in Spain for your entire family.
+All of your dependent children and relatives can be added to the same application and obtain Spanish residency.
 This isn’t unique or unusual since all Golden Visa programs offer this, but it sure is nice to have.

 Safety and stability.
 Unlike some of the other European countries that can feel a little less safe and stable, Spain is great at putting foreign investors at ease.

 No residence requirement.
-You won’t need to live in Spain to obtain or retain its residence.
-Simply visit the country once a year and submit the paperwork needed to renew your permit and you’ll be good to go.
-Of course, the rules are different if you’re trying to obtain permanent residence or citizenship in Spain.
+You won’t need to live in Spain to obtain or retain its residency card.
+Simply visit the country once a year and submit the paperwork needed to renew your residence permit in Spain and you’ll be good to go.
+Of course, the rules are different if you’re trying to obtain permanent residency or citizenship in Spain.

 Easy renewals.
-The initial residence permit is issued for a year.
+The initial Spanish residence permits are issued for a year.
 You will have to go through two renewals, which are extremely easy and can be done outside of the country.

 Straightforward process.
-There are no language tests, history exams, or interviews when it comes to the Spanish Golden Visa.
+There are no language tests, history exams, or interviews when it comes to this Spanish visa program.
 Talk about no frills.